Victor-Andres-RdeTrio/RL4MCES/README.md

 **Published:** 10th of February, 2025

 The code is thoroughly documented to aid anyone interested in exploring it.
-In addition, there are various README files to provide clear overviews of the purpose and contents of the files making up this repository.
+In addition, various README files provide clear overviews of the purpose and contents of the files making up this repository.

 ### Key Components of the MCES Environment